-Digital Imaging 2016: Radiology Information Systems and PACS: News & Updates
+Digital Imaging 2016: Radiology Information Systems and PACS: NEWS & UPDATES

-The conference addresses national developments, new models of radiology care including an update from the radiology vanguard site which emphasizes a move towards a collaborative clinical network approach, getting the most out of RIS and PACs through effective workflow and systems design, and how to integrate them with other Trust systems and Electronic Patient Records.
-There is a focus on improving the clinical end user experience, interoperability standards, sharing radiology images across organisations, information governance, the role of specialty systems, and the role of information systems in moving towards a 7 day service and delivering real time bedside imaging to improve patient care.
+The conference will address national developments, new models of radiology care including an update from the radiology vanguard site which emphasizes a move towards a collaborative clinical network approach, getting the most out of RIS and PACs through effective workflow and systems design, and how to integrate them with other Trust systems and Electronic Patient Records.
+There will be a focus on improving the clinical end user experience, interoperability standards, sharing radiology images across organisations, information governance, the role of specialty systems, and the role of information systems in moving towards a 7 day service and delivering real time bedside imaging to improve patient care.

 - the role of RIS and PACS in delivering the goal of a paperless NHS: integration with Electronic Patient Record Systems

 - further opportunities for redesigning radiology services: including extending services to weekends and out of hours, and home reporting

 - what the future holds: new generations of PACS and imaging informatics